Spirochetes

 • Used in susceptible exposed to infection.

-• It should be given in all persons receiving ADS as prophylactic measures.
+• It should be given to all persons receiving ADS as prophylactic measures.

 • It consists of an alum-containing preparation like an alum-precipitated toxoid.